-Located on the southern shores of the lake, it is also close to many other places, like Verona.
-It is on a long and narrow peninsula that divides the gulfs of the towns of Desenzano and Peschiera.
-However, this small town has a lot to offer, so you can plan in a full day for Sirmione.
+Located on the lake’s southern shores, it is also close to many other places, like Verona.
+It is on a long and narrow peninsula that divides the gulfs of Desenzano and Peschiera’s towns.
+However, this small town has a lot to offer, so that you can plan a full day for Sirmione.

-Though it is small, you can get wonderfully lost and visit many of the highlights of Sirmione in one day.
+Though it is small, you can get wonderfully lost and visit many of Sirmione’s highlights in one day.

 Top tips for things to do in Sirmione:

-- Castello Scaligero (For an entrance fee of about 8€, you can enjoy great views of the town and lake, and walk the walls of the fortress.
+- Castello Scaligero (For an entrance fee of about 8€, you can enjoy great views of the town and lake and walk the fortress walls.
 You cannot miss the fortress, as it is just at the “beginning” of the old town.
 Tickets can be bought at the ticket center.)

 - Villa Romana “Grotte di Catullo – find the Villa Romana in the archeological park at the northernmost end of the peninsula of Sirmione (the entrance fee is about 3€).

-- Old town – get lost in the old town with its wonderful buildings, which are full of flowers.
+- Old town – get lost in the old town with its wonderful buildings full of flowers.

-- Boat tour – spoil yourself with a (short) boat tour around Sirmione (you can book tours in advance, or just go to the boat station before you enter the old town).
+- Boat tour – spoil yourself with a (short) boat tour around Sirmione (you can book tours in advance or go to the boat station before entering the old town).

 Where to Stay in Sirmione: